csantanapr/wl-starter-ios-app/README.md

 	- libz.dylib

 3. ### Update the header search path
-In Build Settings add the following entry: $(SRCROOT)/WorklightAPI/include for HEADER_SEARCH_PATH
+	In Build Settings search for "Header Search Paths" and enter: **$(SRCROOT)/WorklightAPI/include**

 4. ### Add Linker flags for the new libraries
-In Build Settings  search for "Other Linker Flags"" field, enter the following value: -ObjC
+	In Build Settings  search for "Other Linker Flags"" and enter: **-ObjC**

 5. ### Turn on Keychain Sharing Capabilty
-Select the Target Capabiltiies to turn on Keychain Sharing If you see an error message like "reason: 'Couldn't add the Keychain Item.'" you forgot to do this step
+	In Target Capabiltiies turn on Keychain Sharing

+	If you see an error message like "reason: 'Couldn't add the Keychain Item.'" you forgot to do this step

-### Modify the Code to use the Worklight API
+### Modify the Code to enable the Worklight API
 Open CSTableViewController.m and change to "#define WORKLIGHT 1" This will change the table to use the Worklight Adapter to get data instead of the local data

+    // Set WORKLIGHT to 1 to use Worlight Server, set to 0 to use local data
+    #define WORKLIGHT 1

 #### Simulator Issues
 If you see an error like "reason: 'Couldn't add the Keychain Item.'" when running on simulator, just reset the Simulator.